top of page

 WiSTMI

 The Women in Strategic Trade Mentorship Initiative (WISTMI) program is part of the WiST initiative's capacity-building pillar.
-The program aims to bolster the participation and representation of women in Southeast Asia in the fields of strategic trade, nonproliferation, and arms control.
-The objective of the program is to create a mutually reinforcing and endurable community of practice for women in strategic trade that is built upon a foundation of global expertise, a unique female understanding and empowerment strategy, critical and diverse professional connectivity, and tailored-to-the-mentee, educational exchanges.
+The program's objective is to create a mutually reinforcing and endurable community of practice for women in strategic trade that is built upon a foundation of global expertise, a unique female understanding and empowerment strategy, critical and diverse professional connectivity, and tailored-to-the-mentee, educational exchanges.
+These objectives are reached through:

 WiSTMI_LOGO-Asia (1).png